How to Create Facilities Preventive Maintenance Checklists (With Templates)

 Table of Contents

-The average American spends 87 percent of their time indoors.
+The average American spends a lot of time indoors.

 Throughout the day, we walk in and out of office buildings, educational facilities, and public buildings before returning home.
 Of course, if facility managers succeed, we’re none the wiser.

-However, the minute a HVAC unit breaks down mid-July, our facility manager might just become our best friend.
-Out of sight, out of mind, right?
+However, the minute an HVAC unit breaks down mid-July, our facility manager might just become our best friend.
 But top-notch facility managers do more than change lightbulbs, clean floors, and respond to equipment breakdowns.
 They also help organizational leaders maximize asset longevity, enforce safety regulations, enhance energy efficiency, and potentially save millions.

 “In most industries, the cost of maintenance is between 10 and 25 percent of total operating costs,” says Timothy Close and Steve John Tideswell of McKinsey & Company.
 “Maintenance efficiency is an important factor in this as typically more than half the cost is labor.
 Improving maintenance efficiency has a positive impact on reliability—so companies can cut costs without risking performance.”

 The best way to improve maintenance efficiency is to use facility preventive maintenance checklists and work order software programs.
-In this article, we’ll review what steps you must take before creating procedures, how to make checklist templates, and what items to include.
-We’ll also run through some preventive maintenance (PM) basics for newbies.
+In this article, we’ll review what steps to take before creating procedures, how to make checklist templates, and what items to include.
+We’ll also run through preventive maintenance (PM) basics.

 How to Create Facilities Preventive Maintenance Checklists (With Templates)